v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 Derived credentials can't be extended or renewed.
 Instead, users must use the credential request workflow to request a new derived credential for their device.

-If you configure one or more methods for **Notification type** for your issuer, users are automatically notified when their current derived credential reaches 80% of its life span.
+If you configure one or more methods for **Notification type**, Intune automatically notifies users when the current derived credential reaches 80% of its life span.
 The notification directs users to go through the credential request process to get a new derived credential.

 After a device receives a new derived credential, policies that use derived credentials redeploy to that device.